 New Zealand clay deposits

-Deposits of clay are commonly found in New Zealand.
+Deposits of clay are commonly found in Aotearoa New Zealand.
 The Matauri Bay (upper Northland) deposit produces high purity kaolin clay rich in the clay mineral known as halloysite.
 It is exported to over 20 countries for the manufacture of high-quality ceramics such as porcelain and fine bone china.
 The unique and exceptionally white primary clay deposits (reputably the whitest clay in the world) were formed from the alteration of volcanic rocks.

 The country’s largest bentonite clay quarry is in the Harper Hills near Christchurch.
 The quarry is worked in the dry summer months, and the clay is processed at the nearby township of Coalgate.